-This honor roll features the names of honorees who have been recognized through gifts to the In Her Honor Fund.
-It will be displayed in the Hamel Library through May 2020, at which point an updated version will be created to reflect the new cycle of honorees.
+This honor roll features the names of honorees who have been recognized through gifts to the In Her Honor Fund, through June 2019.
+It will be displayed in the Hamel Library through August 2021, at which point an updated version will be created to reflect the new cycle of honorees.

 The 2019 Senior Class Office chose to commemorate the 150th anniversary of women graduates for its class gift.
 They commissioned The Monarch, by artist and alumna Victoria Reed (M.A.
 2016).
 The statue invites reflection on the lived experiences of women, is a symbol of female empowerment, and represents being welcome and open to all.
 Read more about the sculpture here.